jameshughes89/cs102/src/site/topics/testing/unit-test-collections.rst

     * This method will be called *before* each test method is invoked

-* With this common setup code, all tests within the test class will have access to the field
+* With this, all tests within the test class will have access to the field

     * Thus, there is no need to create an instance of a stack inside each test